Do The Gods Wear Capes: Spirituality, Fantasy, and Superheroes (Continuum, 2011).

 See Vita for numerous articles, reviews, and shorter writings on Shakespeare, Donne, and diverse aspects of both Early Modern and Contemporary Literary Culture.

-Ben Saunders, Professor of English at the Unversity of Oregon, specializes in two fields: the literature of the English Renaissance; and the history of British and American comics and cartoons.
+Ben Saunders specializes in two fields: the literature of the English Renaissance; and the history of British and American comics and cartoons.
 His first book, Desiring Donne, explored the intersection of spirituality and sexuality in the poetry of John Donne alongside larger questions of literary theory and hermeneutics.
-Shortlisted by Choice magazine as one of the outstanding academic titles of 2006, Desiring Donne was also nominated as a Finalist for the Oregon Book Award that same year.
+Desiring Donne was shortlisted by Choice magazine as one of the outstanding academic titles of 2006, and also selected as a Finalist for the Oregon Book Award that same year.
 His second book, Do The Gods Wear Capes?, focused on modern American superhero comics, arguing that the superhero fantasy can tell us a great deal about about our conceptions of the human, the post-human, and the divine.
-He has also co-edited a collection of essays on popular music (Rock Over The Edge, with Roger Beebe and Denise Fulbrook), and curated several exhibitions of comic art for the Jordan Schnitzer Museum of Art at the UO.
+In addition, he has written scholarly articles on a variety of topics, from William Shakespeare to Charles Schulz; co-edited a collection of essays on popular music (Rock Over The Edge, with Roger Beebe and Denise Fulbrook); and curated several exhibitions for the Jordan Schnitzer Museum of Art at the UO.
+He also writes occasionally for the pop-culture website, The Hooded Utilitarian.
+(Visit http://www.hoodedutilitarian.com/tag/ben-saunders/ for a complete list of his online essays.)